mmazat/site/src/posts/main/post.md

 keywords: "Mehdi Mazaheri Tehrani software robotics DIY"
 ---

-Hello!
+Hello

-My name is Mehdi Mazaheri, and this is my personal website.
-I am a software, robotics, and geomatics engineer, currently living and working in San Francisco Bay Area.
+My name is Mehdi Mazaheri, and welcome to my personal website!
+I am a software and computer vision engineer specializing in robot navigation and 3D reconstruction.
+Currently, I reside and work in the San Francisco Bay Area.

-I do many DIY projects besides my professional career.
-I will share some of them here.
+Feel free to explore my website, where I will be sharing my fun DIY projects alongside insights from my professional journey.

 Contact:
 - [Linkedin](https://www.linkedin.com/in/mmazaheri/)